Odisha CRZ

 CRZ-I B

-Inter-tidal between LTL and HTL
+Inter-tidal between LTL (Low Tide Line) and HTL (High Tide Line)

 Salt works, pipelines only